alkampfergit/personal-blog/codewrecks/content/post/old/2008/10/javascript-date-utc-and-microsoft-ajax.md

 tags: [ASPNET]
 categories: [ASPNET]
 ---
-Since Iâ€™m a noob javascript programmer I tend not to write javascript code if possible, [JQuery](http://jquery.com/) helped me a lot because it permits me to do complex thing in a very simple way, but quite often javascript continues to surprise me.
+Since I'm a noob javascript programmer I tend not to write javascript code if possible, [JQuery](http://jquery.com/) helped me a lot because it permits me to do complex thing in a very simple way, but quite often javascript continues to surprise me.

 Yesterday I had to write a really simple piece of js code, I have a method in a .net webservice that accepts a complex object, and one of the property of the object is of type Date.
 I need to do 2 simple things